root-project/root/README/ReleaseNotes/v612/index.md

     See the tutorials for more examples.
   - Add `Sum`, an action that sums all values of a column for the processed entries
   - The new TDataSource interface allows developers to pipe any kind of columnar data format into TDataFrame.
 Two example data sources have been provided: the TRootDS and the TTrivialDS.
 The former allows to read via the novel data source mechanism ROOT data, while the latter is a simple generator, created for testing and didactic purposes.
 It is therefore now possible to interface *any* kind of dataset/data format to ROOT as long as an adaptor which implements the pure virtual methods of the TDataSource interface can be written in C++.
   - TDF can now read CSV files through a specialized TDataSource.
-Just create the TDF with `MakeCsvDataFrame("f.csv", false, ',')`
+Just create the TDF with `MakeCsvDataFrame("f.csv")`.
+Just create the TDF with MakeCsvDataFrame("f.csv").
+The data types of the CSV columns are automatically inferred.
+You can also specify if you want to use a different delimiter or if your file does not have headers.
   - Users can now configure Snapshot to use different file open modes ("RECREATE" or "UPDATE"), compression level, compression algorithm, TTree split-level and autoflush settings
   - Users can now access multi-threading slot and entry number as pre-defined columns "tdfslot_" and "tdfentry_".
 Especially useful for pyROOT users.
   - Users can now specify filters and definitions as strings containing multiple C++ expressions, e.g. "static int a = 0; return ++a".
 Especially useful for pyROOT users.
   - pyROOT users can now easily specify parameters for the TDF histograms and profiles thanks to the newly introduced tuple-initialization
-  - Add support for friend trees
+  - Add support for friend trees and chains.
+Just add the friends before passing the tree/chain to TDataFrame's constructor and refer to friend branches as usual.

 #### Fixes
   - Fixed race condition: concurrent deletion of TTreeReader/TTreeReaderValue